-For general nonconvex-concave (but not strongly concave) minimax problem, there are two types of algorithms, i.e., nested-loop algorithms and single-loop algorithms.
+For general nonconvex-concave minimax problem, there are two types of algorithms, i.e., nested-loop algorithms and single-loop algorithms.
 One intensively studied type is nested-loop algorithms.
-Rafique et al. \cite{Rafique} proposed a proximally guided stochastic mirror descent method (PG-SMD/PGSVRG), which updates $x$ and $y$ simultaneously, and provably converges to an approximate stationary point of of $\Phi (\cdot) = \max_{y\in \mathcal{Y}} f(\cdot, y)$.
+Rafique et al. \cite{Rafique} propose a proximally guided stochastic mirror descent method (PG-SMD/PGSVRG), which updates $x$ and $y$ simultaneously, and provably converges to an approximate stationary point of $\Phi (\cdot) = \max_{y\in \mathcal{Y}} f(\cdot, y)$.
 However, only partial convergence results were established for nonconvex-linear minimax problem.
 Nouriehed et al. \cite{Nouriehed} propose an alternative multi-step framework that finds an $\varepsilon$-first order Nash equilibrium of $f$ with $\tilde{\mathcal{O}}\left( \varepsilon ^{-3.5} \right)$ gradient evaluations.
-Very recently, Thekumparampil et al.~\cite{Thek} proposed a proximal dual implicit accelerated gradient algorithm and proved that the algorithm finds an approximate stationary point of $\Phi (\cdot) = \max_{y\in \mathcal{Y}} f(\cdot, y)$ with the rate of $\tilde{\mathcal{O}}\left( \varepsilon ^{-3} \right)$.
-Under an equivalent notion of stationarity, Kong and Monteiro~\cite{Kong} proposed an accelerated inexact proximal point smoothing method to achieve the same rate, however, at each outer iteration of their algorithm, a perturbed smooth approximation of the inner maximization subproblem needs to be solved, and the complexity of solving the inner problem has not been considered in \cite{Kong}.
-Lin et al.~\cite{Lin2020} propose a class of accelerated algorithms for smooth nonconvex-concave minimax problems, which achieves a gradient complexity bound of $\tilde{\mathcal{O}}\left( \varepsilon ^{-2.5} \right)$ in terms of stationarity of $f$.
+Very recently, Thekumparampil et al.~\cite{Thek} propose a proximal dual implicit accelerated gradient algorithm and proved that the algorithm finds an approximate stationary point of $\Phi (\cdot) = \max_{y\in \mathcal{Y}} f(\cdot, y)$ with the rate of $\tilde{\mathcal{O}}\left( \varepsilon ^{-3} \right)$.
+Under an equivalent notion of stationary point, Kong and Monteiro~\cite{Kong} propose an accelerated inexact proximal point smoothing method to achieve the same rate, however, at each outer iteration of their algorithm, a perturbed smooth approximation of the inner maximization subproblem needs to be solved, and the complexity of solving the inner problem has not been considered in \cite{Kong}.
+Lin et al.~\cite{Lin2020} propose a class of accelerated algorithms for smooth nonconvex-concave minimax problems, which achieves a gradient complexity bound of $\tilde{\mathcal{O}}\left( \varepsilon ^{-2.5} \right)$ in terms of stationary point of $f$.
 All these nested-loop algorithms either employ multiple gradient ascent steps for $y$'s update to solve the inner subproblem exactly or inexactly, or further do similar acceleration for $x$'s update by adding regularization terms to the inner objective function, and thus are relatively complicated to be implemented.